 - Stage 3: Land would be set aside for ranching and dairy farming, with the ranch houses serving as the colony’s second residential areas.
 As this second agricultural project continues, more families would be invited to assist with the ranch work.

 - Stage 4: Up to nine developers will be sought out to purchase an additional one hundred-and-eight acres (108) acres of land on either side of the colony.
 Half of this land will be divided into two-acre residential or mixed-use/apartment plots to be sold or leased to new residences, while the other half will be devoted to commercial and light industrial use.
 Housing, office buildings, and multi-use garages may be constructed, with ample room for future development.

 - Stage 5: Additional lands would be reserved as industrial zones.
 Maintenance shops, fuel stations, manufacturing plants, power stations, foundries, machine shops, bio-diesel plants, and even breweries will be located here.

 - Stage 6: Community facilities for disaster relief and colony security provided by Dai Corps, government offices, parking areas, and a local farmer’s market for both residents and visitors will be established.

-- Stage 7: A park setting with attached parking area and camping amenities would be set up for visitors to Goshen.
+- Stage 7: A park setting with an adjacent parking area and camping amenities would be set up for visitors to Goshen.